 For pupils with an Education and Health Care Plan (EHCP) there will be an annual review at which progress and support requirements of your child can be discussed and reviewed.

 How will the school staff support my child?

 All staff will be made aware of your child’s needs.
 Staff have regular training on the latest strategies and intervention available to support SEN needs.
-Teaching staff will be provided with strategy sheets for individual pupils that include information about the child’s needs, suggested strategies, specific targets and their latest reading and spelling scores.
+As we gather information, teaching staff will be provided with personalised strategy sheets for individual pupils that include information about the child’s needs, suggested strategies, specific targets and their latest reading and spelling scores.